Before you travel for healthcare abroad you should:

 - make sure you are eligible for the Cross Border Directive (CBD) scheme

-- consider applying for prior authorisation
+- consider giving us prior notification

 - consider getting your medical records to bring with you